 A small claim court is a local tribunal established for small dispute resolution services.
 Small claims courts handle simple disrepair cases to get compensation or reimbursements for affected tenants.
 Claiming with a small claims court does not involve lots of legal fees and may be an option for claimants.

 If you’ve spotted any disrepair issues in your home, notify your landlord as soon as possible in writing.
-Describing what the problems are and the damage and inconveniences it has cost you, then give him forteen days to respond.
+Describe what the problems are and the damage and inconveniences it has cost you, then give him fourteen days to respond.
 If he ignores your complaint then you can contact a small claims court.

 Try A Mediation Service